Adverse possession

 Adverse possession in common law, and the related civil law concept of usucaption (also acquisitive prescription or prescriptive acquisition), are legal mechanisms under which a person who does not have legal title to a piece of property, usually real property, may acquire legal ownership based on continuous possession or occupation without the permission (license) of its legal owner.
+At common law, there was no requirement adverse possession claims be made in good faith, meaning that an adverse possessor was not required to prove that they subjectively believed they were entitled to the property.
+Some jurisdictions now impose by statute a requirement of good faith belief.

-It is sometimes colloquially described as squatter's rights, a term associated with occupation without legal title during the westward expansion in North America, as occupying real property without permission is central to adverse possession.
+Adverse possession is sometimes colloquially described as squatter's rights, a term associated with occupation without legal title during the westward expansion in North America, as occupying real property without permission is central to adverse possession.
 Some jurisdictions regulate squatting separately from adverse possession.

 Description

 In general, a property owner has the right to recover possession of their property from unauthorised possessors through legal action such as ejectment.
 However, many legal systems courts recognize that once someone has occupied property without permission for a significant period of time without the property owner exercising their right to recover their property, not only is the original owner prevented from exercising their right to eject, but a new title to the property "springs up" in the adverse possessor.
 In effect, the adverse possessor becomes the property's new owner.
 (Note: As described in the various "Requirements" sections, a number of conditions must be met in order for the adverse possessor to actually acquire title.)
 Over time, legislatures created statutes of limitations setting a time limit for how long owners have to recover possession of their property from adverse possessors.
 In the United States, for example, these limitation periods vary widely between individual states, ranging from five years to 40 years for real property, or three to five years for personal property.

 Although the elements of an adverse possession action differ by jurisdiction, a person claiming adverse possession in a common law system is usually required to prove non-permissive use of the property that is actual, open and notorious, exclusive, adverse and continuous for the statutory period.
 (Note: "Adverse possession is a method of acquiring complete title to land as against all others, including the record owner, through certain acts over an uninterrupted period of time, as prescribed by statute".
 Gifis, Steven H. (1984) Barron's Law Dictionary, page 14; "An open, notorious, exclusive and adverse possession for twenty years operates to convey a complete title...not only an interest in the land...but complete dominion over it."
 Sir William Blackstone (1759), Commentaries on the Laws of England, Volume 2, page 418.)
 The possession by a person is not adverse during periods when they are in possession as a tenant or licensee of the legal owner.